 Generally speaking, the more documents there are in the queue, the longer it takes for documents to move through the queue.

-In February, we saw a significant drop in the number of documents in AUTH48 and AUTH48-DONE, as authors were highly responsive.
+Authors have been highly responsive, allowing a number of documents to progress out of AUTH48 and AUTH48-DONE.
 This allowed a number of documents to clear the last AUTH48 hurdles and be announced as RFCs.

 Q4 2016: Q4 has been quite busy, as the Format-related documents have been published, an expedited request for draft-ietf-netmod-routing-cfg has been completed, and a declaration in response to a legal request has been completed.
 Publications were slow in Q4, but quite a few clustered documents were stuck in AUTH48 and AUTH48-DONE (see Figure 3).
 Also, note that while the number of publications was low during Q4, the number of pages published was the highest this year.